Growing Sunflowers from Seed: A Complete Guide

 What Not to Plant With Sunflowers

-Avoid planting sunflowers near crops like potatoes, pole beans, and bush beans, as they are particularly sensitive to this compound.
+Avoid planting sunflowers too close to potatoes, pole beans, or bush beans—they’re especially sensitive to this effect.

 Can You Grow Sunflowers in Containers?